mdeacey/facebook-gpt-shopify/docs/4_facebook_data_sync/4_1_setting_up_facebook_webhooks.md

 - **Webhook Verification**: Validates incoming webhook events with HMAC.
 - **Webhook Registration**: Subscribes to `name,category` events during OAuth.
 - **Existing Subscriptions**: Prevents duplicate subscriptions.
+- **TokenStorage**: Initialized for future use (e.g., polling in Subchapter 4.2).
+- **No Storage**: Webhook data storage is handled in `routes.py`.

 ### Step 4: Update `facebook_integration/routes.py`
-Update the OAuth flow to register webhooks and add a webhook endpoint, using the UUID from the session to store data temporarily.
+Update the OAuth flow to register webhooks, add a webhook endpoint, and use `TokenStorage` and `SessionStorage` with temporary file storage.

 ```python
 import os